fiolj/sparta/doc/accelerate_kokkos.rst

 NVIDIA GPUs).
 You choose the mode at build time to produce an executable compatible with specific hardware.

-.. note:: Kokkos support within SPARTA must be built with a C++11 compatible compiler.
-This means GCC version 4.7.2 or later, Intel 14.0.4 or later, or Clang 3.5.2 or later is required.
+.. note:: Kokkos support within SPARTA must be built with a C++14 compatible compiler.
+For a list of compilers that have been tested with the Kokkos library, see the Kokkos `README <https://github.com/kokkos/kokkos/blob/master/README.md>`__.

 .. _accelerate-kokkos-building-make: